 Standardization, when balanced with flexibility, can create a strong foundation for scaling agility across portfolios.

-This is why PPM leaders should create and enforce standard templates and workflows that promote consistency while still allowing teams to adapt based on project complexity or organizational maturity.
+This is why PPM leaders should create and enforce standard templates and workflows that promote consistency while still allowing teams to adapt based on project needs or organizational maturity.
 They should embed agility-oriented principles directly into portfolio planning, review cycles, and prioritization processes, such as:

 - Flow efficiency, which focuses on optimizing the speed and smoothness with which work moves through the system by identifying and eliminating bottlenecks and minimizing wait times between process stages.